IcarusDB/metal/README.md

 ---
 ## What is Metal?

-Metal is a data flow modeling software that can manage data flow processing operators, visual modeling, and batch task execution through Metal.
+Metal is a data flow modeling software that can manage data flow processing operators, support visual modeling and submit batch jobs.

 ## What Metal can do for you?